Basel scores tenth place in quality of living ranking

 Basel among the ten cities with the highest quality of living in the world, according to a survey from the consultancy group Mercer.
 The city ranking can help companies decide where to open a new office.

-Expats have given Basel some of the highest possible scores, with the city coming in tenth place in Mercer’s global quality of living ranking.
+Expats in Switzerland have given Basel some of the highest possible scores, with the city coming in tenth place in Mercer’s global quality of living ranking.
 Vienna came in first place, followed by Zurich.
 Third place was shared among Auckland, Munich and Vancouver.

 Two other Swiss cities made it into the top 15, with Geneva in 8th and Bern in 14th.